basilfisk/UI2/json-ui/docs/issues.md

 ## Issues with `json-ui`

+- check uniqueness of menu, form and field names/IDs
+- form.js
+	- define styles in `style.js` and substitute in `ui.js`
 - ui.js
 	- abstract out all formatting used when building HTML
+	- move all styling data to `style.js`
 - try/catch picks up later errors.
 How do I fix this?
 	- ui.buttonSave
 	- admin.adminServer